EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 This Quick Start guide is designed to help you **launch quickly**.
 In the interest of time, it glosses over many details.

 Use this guide to:
-- take Eggspress for a test drive
+- Take Eggspress for a test drive
-- start a "disposable" website
+- Start a "disposable" website
-- refresh yourself on setting up
+- A refresher on how to set up

 Have questions?
 Need more help?
 Try the more comprehensive [Getting Started](/getting-started) guide.